Access to Student Records

-The release of information to the public without the consent of the student will be limited to that designated as directory information.
-The Austin Community College District has designated the following information as directory information:
+The release of information to the public without student consent will be limited to that designated as directory information.
+ACC has designated the following information as directory information:

 - Name, address, telephone number